Baker College Initiative Gives High School Students ‘Running Start’ On Earning College Credits

 Dual enrollment allows students to take high school courses at their school and college courses at a Baker College campus.

-Articulation provides college credit for students who demonstrate skills and competencies learned in designated high school courses in which they received a grade B or better at participating schools and enter Baker College within two years of course completion.
+Articulation provides college credit for students who demonstrate skills and competencies learned in designated high school courses in which they received a grade B- or better at participating schools and enter Baker College within 12 months of high school graduation.

 “Secondary school administrators are interested in these programs because they understand that earning a postsecondary credential, whether it’s a certificate or doctorate or anything in between, is required in today’s knowledge-based economy,” Aldrich said.
 “Our Running Start programs provide higher education that’s definitely affordable for more students.
 When the students gain confidence that they can succeed in college, they will more likely pursue higher education following high school.”